We were in Madagascar. Tony and I.

 South Africa, Sao Paulo, Spain.
 And the further we went, the more I saw how his deep empathy for the people of the world and his willingness to share a meal with them, regardless of how it was prepared or served, drew out stories which would have otherwise gone unheard.
 It was like intoxicating; his love of the world.
 It was like looking at the world through a new window.
 A window which led to beers and laughter and good, hot food.

-“The camera is a liar,” He said at the end of that first Madagascar episode.
+“The camera is a liar,” He said once.
 “It shows everything.
 It shows nothing.
 It reveals only what we want.
 Often what we see, is only seen through a window… My window!
 If you were here, chances are, you’d have seen things differently.“

 And if I were to be as honest as him, I would have to say that I don’t quite know how to finish this piece.